jintongustc/ncovShow/README.md

 * avoid duplicated data by checking if the key numbers equal to the previous data
 * Python packages applied: BeatifulSoup, re, pymongo
 * Part of code modified from DXYnCov project
-* The data base could be access by the command show bellow
+* The data base could be accessed by the command show bellow
 ![access](https://github.com/jintongustc/ncovShow/blob/master/access_db.png)

 ### folder: nCov_html